w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/06-storage.md

 ![Lakehouse](img/slides196.png)

-# Data Lakehouse

-Metadata alone is insufficient to achieve good performance, challenges:

-- *Data warehouses use several techniques to get state-of-the-art performance*
-  - Storing hot data on fast devices such as SSDs, maintaining statistics, building efficient indexes, etc.
-- Most *data lakes (cloud object stores) are merely key-value stores*, with no cross-key consistency
-  - *Multi-object updates are not atomic*, there is no isolation between queries
-    - If a query updates multiple objects in a table, readers will see partial updates as the query updates each object individually
-- In *data lakes* it is possible to implement other optimizations that leave the data files unchanged
-  - For large tables with millions of objects, *metadata operations are expensive*
-  - The latency of cloud object stores is so much higher that these data-skipping checks can take longer than the actual query

 # Delta Lake [@armbrust2020delta]

 :::: {.columns}
 ::: {.column width=50%}

-Delta Lake uses a **transaction log** and stores data into Apache Parquet for significantly faster metadata operations for large tabular datasets
+Delta Lake uses a **transaction log** and stores data into Apache Parquet for fast metadata operations

 - E.g., quickly search billions of table partitions
 - The log is stored in the `_delta_log` subdirectory